 When you sprint or run with short periods of active recovery, you force your body to burn more fat.
 Football and basketball played regularly and consistently show how this type of training can change your body.
 But what if you could make a HIIT workout even more impressive?
 How can you get even more outstanding results from an activity that burns body fat quickly?

 Try concurrent training to take HIIT training to the next level.
 You can experience more fat loss than you imagined.

 How do you perform concurrent training?
 By combining cardio and resistance training into one workout, you get the best results.
 Experts sometimes refer to concurrent training as resistance-cardio training.
 Performing rapid movement while pushing or pulling against resistance causes your body to burn body fat for energy.
 Also, it can build muscle.

 You can use regular exercises for concurrent training.
 For example, you can use a stationary bike or the StairMaster to create the perfect climate.
 These types of activities cause you to burn an enormous amount of energy in a short time.
 You can find the key to concurrent training.
 Use your power, speed, and endurance to create the ideal concurrent training session.

 Other examples of concurrent training include certain forms of calisthenics like push-ups, sprinting, jumping, boxing, and rowing.
-Consequently, Resistance-Cardio training causes you to become more athletic by working different muscles and body systems.
+Resistance-Cardio training causes you to become more athletic by working different muscles and body systems.